 If you own a property outright and want to remortgage, then it’s highly likely you’ll be able to do so with little or no fuss.
-The risk involved for lenders is quite minimal, so it’s often easier to secure a remortgage on an unencumbered home in comparison with buying a new property.
+The risk involved for lenders is quite minimal, so it’s often easier to get a mortgage on an unencumbered home in comparison with buying a new property.

-First things first!
 Let’s explain what the term ‘unencumbered’ actually means in the mortgage world.
-An unencumbered property is simply a term used for a property that is mortgage-free.
+An unencumbered property is a term used for a property that is mortgage-free.
 The property must be free of any loans, charges and restrictions.
-If you’ve paid off your entire mortgage or purchased a property via cash outright, then the property is unencumbered.
+If you’ve paid off your entire mortgage or purchased a property with cash outright, then the property is unencumbered.

 Unencumbered mortgage lenders

-Owning an unencumbered home should allow you access to some great deals.
-That being said, not every lender will treat this as a remortgage, but instead, as a new purchase.
+Owning an unencumbered home should give you access to some great deals.
+That being said, most lenders won’t treat this as a remortgage, but instead, as a new purchase.
 Don’t worry, this shouldn’t affect your mortgage, as the principles are still the same.
-It’s important however, that you understand the process of unencumbered remortgages before applying.
+Nonetheless, it’s important to understand the process of unencumbered remortgages before applying.

 Technically, a remortgage is where an existing mortgage is replaced with a new one.
-As your home is mortgage-free, lenders can’t ‘remortgage’.
-The process and procedure works entirely the same for unencumbered homes.
+As your home is mortgage-free, lenders can’t offer you a remortgage.
+That said, the process and procedures work entirely the same for unencumbered homes.
 Some lenders will still class this as a remortgage and some as a new purchase.
-Nonetheless, you should have numerous options to choose from in terms of lenders and fees.
+Either way, you should have numerous options to explore in terms of lenders and fees.

 If you’ve purchased a property outright using cash or have paid off a mortgage already, it shows lenders that you’re financially stable and securing a mortgage should be a smooth process.
-For tailored advice, you can make an enquiry now or simply call us on 0800 195 0490 to get started.
+For tailored advice, you can make an enquiry or simply call us to get started.

 Should I remortgage a house I own outright?

-- Risk.
-Mortgages all have a risk.
-Your home is secure, you’ve paid off your mortgage, do you need the additional risk?
+- Risk – Mortgages all have a risk.
+Your home is secure, and you’ve paid off your mortgage, do you need the additional risk?
 Failing to keep up with repayments can result in repossession.
-You may be financially stable, however, it is still something you need to be aware of.
+You may be financially stable, but it is still something you should be aware of.

-- Debt.
-If you’re in a lot of debt, then remortgaging an unencumbered property may not be the best idea.
+- Debt – If you’re in a lot of debt, then an unencumbered mortgage may not be the best idea.
 Nonetheless, it does depend on your own circumstances.
 Remember, you can make an enquiry at any time for a more informed answer to your own situation.
 If you need to raise capital due to debt, there are specialist remortgages for debt consolidation.

-It’s quite common for investors to purchase dilapidated properties for cash, to refurbish and then sell or rent.
+It’s quite common for investors to buy rundown properties for cash, to then refurbish and sell or rent.
 On the other hand, you may live in a property that would benefit from a refurbishment.

 Generally, investors only purchase with cash instead of a mortgage for one of three reasons.

-- The deal is time sensitive and they need to exchange contracts quick (auction deals).
+- The deal is time-sensitive and they need to exchange contracts quickly (auction deals)

-Buy renovating a property, investors add value and then look to remortgage and release some capital for their next project.
-If you have access to enough capital to purchase a property outright, then this can apply to you.
+By renovating a property, investors can add value and then look to remortgage and release some capital for their next project.
+If you can afford to purchase a property outright, then this can apply to you.

-Buying a property with cash outright would make the property ‘unencumbered’.
-If you wish to then rent out the property to tenants or move into the home yourself, then a remortgage may be beneficial.
-Bear in mind, you may have to wait 6 months before you’re able to qualify for a mortgage.
+Buying a property with cash outright would make the property unencumbered.
+If you wish to rent out the property to tenants or move into the home yourself, then a remortgage may be beneficial.
+Bear in mind that you may have to wait six months before you’re able to qualify for a mortgage.
 If you need a mortgage sooner, then do get in touch and an advisor can consult a specialist lender to see what they can offer you.

 If your home has become rundown over the years, then you should still qualify for an unencumbered mortgage.
 Qualifying for a mortgage on a habitable home is typically straightforward (subject to other criteria).
-If the property is uninhabitable, then you will struggle, however there are other options to consider, such as refurbishment and bridging finance.
+If the property is uninhabitable, then you will struggle.
+That being said, there are other options to consider, such as refurbishment and bridging finance.

 Even if your home has a problematic kitchen or bathroom, lenders may deem the property uninhabitable and as a result, will decline to give you a mortgage.
 If you’re not sure, our advisors are on hand to answer any of your mortgage questions.

-If you have adverse credit and need a mortgage on an unencumbered home, then it will be difficult, but not impossible!
-Bad credit certainly limits the options of which lenders you can go to, but there are specialist adverse credit lenders that may consider you.
+If you have bad credit and need a mortgage on an unencumbered home, then it will be difficult, but not impossible!
+Poor credit certainly limits the options of which lenders you can go to, but there are adverse credit lenders that may consider you.

-The more recent your adverse credit issues are, then the more difficult mortgages become.
-Historic adverse credit issues, such as anything over six years ago, should enable you some pretty competitive deals.
+The more recent your credit issues are, the more difficult mortgages become.
+Historic credit issues over six years ago, should give you access to some pretty competitive deals.

-The type of adverse credit issues will also play a part in whether or not you’ll be accepted for a mortgage.
-Late payments and defaults are of course less severe then bankruptcy and repossession.
+The type of credit problems will also be a factor in whether or not you’ll be accepted for a mortgage.
+Late payments and defaults are of course less severe than bankruptcy and repossession.

 Remortgage an inherited property

 Dealing with an inherited property often results in mixed emotions.
-It can be a difficult time, however the process of transferring ownership of an estate still needs to be carried out.
+It can be a difficult time, but the process of transferring ownership of an estate still needs to be carried out.

 Inheritance can have complications, such as family disputes or unknown restrictions and charges on an estate.
 Your solicitor has a legal obligation to represent your best interests during the inheritance process and will make you aware of what you’re legally entitled to do.